 Emphasis is on oral exam (at the preliminary exam and the final exam) with the duration of about 30 minutes per candidate.
 As it is expected only about 15-20 students at the fourth year of the study, it is planned to monitor them individually - tutorial guidance.
 Essays are designed as texts of individual literacy.
 Student will take consultations from lecturers via their continually open emails.
-Maximum of tolerated nonappearance is 3x(1/5).
+Maximum of tolerated nonappearance is 3x (1/5).
 Continual record-keeping of attendance is managed.

-Combine the general knowledge of society and of social processes.
 Outline the opposing viewpoints and alternative hypotheses in the various social issues.